Anik de Giverny Claflin

 Mme Conseur served on the AFNWCT for several years and currently teaches the Conversational French for Travelers class.

 Servane Rogers is a native French speaker with a dual state certification in French and Spanish.
 In the past 16 years she taught all levels of French and Spanish in Middle and High School.
 She was born and raised in Paris, France where she graduated from the Sorbonne with a Master’s Degree in English as a second language.

 Following her marriage to an American architect, she moved to St. Louis, Missouri and taught French conversation and intermediate French at Washington University where she received her Master’s Degree in French.
-Servane Rogers also taught adult classes and business classes to executives.
-She used her native fluency in the French language as a purchasing executive with prestigious French luxury goods companies such as Guerlain, and Chanel.
-Servane Rogers has lived in Southbury for the past 20 years and travelled extensively in Europe.
-She taught both in region 12 and 14.
-In her spare time she loves sailing.
+Mme Rogers has taught adult classes and business classes to executives and worked as a purchasing executive with prestigious French luxury goods companies such as Guerlain, and Chanel.
+She lives in Southbury and loves sailing.
+Mme Rogers currently teaches full-time at the Region 15 high school.

 Debra Staffiere recently retired, taught all levels of middle school and high school French in New Milford and Litchfield, CT for 20 years.

 She has traveled several times with groups of students to both France and Canada, exposing them to the truly valuable cultural as well as linguistic experience of visiting countries whose native language is French.
 During her undergraduate years, she spent her junior year studying at the Université de Dijon, in France.
 She received her B.A. in French from the University of New Hampshire.